HL7/ig-template-fhir/README.md

 ## Future Plans:

-Upon finalization of the the Official Implementation Guide, the content of this repository will be transitioned to a more appropriate and permanent location.
+Upon finalization of the Official Implementation Guide, the content of this repository will be transitioned to a more appropriate and permanent location.